Pieter Farde

-Pieter Fardé (9 May 1651 – 16 June 1691) was a 17th-century Flemish Franciscan brother who was enslaved and taken to the Agadez Sultanate on his way to Jerusalem.
+Pieter Fardé (9 May 1651 – 16 June 1691) was a Flemish Franciscan brother who was enslaved and taken to the Agadez Sultanate on his way to Jerusalem.

 Much of what is known about Fardé's life comes from a collection of letters, seven of which are attributed to him, detailing his enslavement, liberation, and difficult return journey.
 While it is generally agreed that Fardé was a historical figure, the authenticity of these letters has been a subject of debate since the 19th century, with some historians, including Jules Raes, questioning their veracity and comparing them to the fictional adventure novel Robinson Crusoe.

 Despite these doubts, Fardé's narrative is believed to have inspired an 18th-century Franciscan mission to the region.
 This mission, led by two priests, ended tragically when both died from a plague in Katsina.
 His story has also influenced a number of Belgian literary works, including a 1926 novel by Filip De Pillecyn and a short biographical account published in a 1952 issue of Tintin magazine.